 This is what you can expect moving forward.

 You can expect more podcast episodes, articles, and books.
 I am available to speak on the topics featured in any of my books.
 If you’re interested, then please email email@example.com.

 Unfortunately, I will only be taking on a very limited number of new consulting clients in 2019.
 I will be busy selling things, advising current clients, and focusing on my creative work.

 If you still want to learn more about me, then I’d suggest you read this article.
 It’s shares twelve things I do everyday.
 I guess, it’s my daily process.
 That’s all I’ve got for now.
 I hope you stay awhile.
 Look around.
 If you have any questions, then just ask me.

 Ohh, you want my professional bio...

-DOUGLAS VIGLIOTTI is a writer, speaker, host, and consultant.
+DOUGLAS VIGLIOTTI is a writer, host, and consultant.
 He's the bestselling author of The Salesperson Paradox, host of It's Not What It Seems, a podcast to inspire open-mindedness, and Managing Member of groundupSALES, a consulting firm to help business owners improve sales performance.
 He has over thirteen years of customer-facing experience, across three different industries, and two Fortune 500 companies—Automatic Data Processing and Johnson & Johnson.
 He's a well-documented top performer and strongly believes simplicity is the secret to reproducibility, engagement, and performance.

 Douglas resides in New Haven, CT and graduated from Southern Connecticut State University with a BS in Business Management.
 He has a passion for creative work, regularly publishes articles, speaks on the topics from his books, and writes a monthly subscriber-only reading list at DVReadingList.com.